|Methodist Hospital of Dallas groundbreaking, 1924

 Committed to our community — now and into the future

 Methodist's continued commitment to the community is represented in a number of outreach activities, including its emergency and trauma care program.
-Methodist Charlton's emergency department is one of the busiest in the area and Methodist Dallas Medical Center is a Level II trauma center, one of only three adult trauma centers in Dallas and committed to expand its emergency, critical care, and surgery departments with a new six-story trauma and critical care center to begin construction in 2012.
+Methodist Charlton's emergency department is one of the busiest in the area and Methodist Dallas Medical Center is a Level I trauma center, one of only three adult trauma centers in Dallas and committed to expand its emergency, critical care, and surgery departments with the new six-story Charles A. Sammons Trauma and Critical Care Tower opened in 2014.

 | Methodist Health System's mobile mammography unit